minthemiddle/since/README.md

 - You can enter a new occurance of an entry
 - You can see how often you did a specific thing

+## Roadmap

+The following features are planned, but I will do it on my own schedule and will not give any estimation.

+- You can edit an entry
+- You can delete an entry
+- You can add a comment to an entry

 ## Limitations

 These are the limitations of "Since".
 "Since" is intended to be simple software and I'm not planning to remove these limitations.